DU colleges reopen, students back on campus after two years | Education

 Earlier this month, several student bodies had held protests demanding the reopening of the campus.
 The authorities decided to resume the classes after a decline in number of COVID-19 cases in the national capital.

 While there was a good turnout of students from the national capital, attendance from other states was low, with their numbers only expected to pick up from the next week.
-Principals, however, said the turnout was better than their expectations.
-According to teachers, attendance was higher among second year students than the first year students.
+Principals, however, said the turnout was better than what they had expected.

+According to teachers, attendance was higher among second-year students as compared to those from first-year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)